mulle-sde/mulle-env/README.md

 # mulle-env, 🌳 Virtual environment for Unix

-**mulle-env** provides a virtual environment as an interactive shell.
+**mulle-env** provides a virtual environment as an interactive bash shell.
 Developing inside the mulle-env shell protects you from the following common mistakes: